FahadInam/sparkxtech/README.md

 # SPARX Technologies - React Frontend

-A modern, responsive website for SPARX Technologies built with React, TypeScript, and Tailwind CSS.
+A modern, responsive website for SPARX Technologies built with React, and Tailwind CSS.

 ## Features